-The purposes of Church discipline are (i) restoration of an errant church member, (ii) prevention of a sin from spreading to others in the Church, and (iii) protection of the purity of the Church.
-It is a necessary mark of a healthy Church and shall be applied in cases of sexual misconduct, gossip, divisiveness, dishonesty, and various other expressions of sin.
+The heart of Church discipline is loving restoration.
+Church discipline is a necessary mark of a healthy Church and shall be applied in cases of sexual misconduct, gossip, divisiveness, dishonesty, and various other expressions of sin.
 In accordance with the Biblical pattern generally outlined in Matthew 18:15-17, a person who evidences such sin will be confronted in an initial one-on-one meeting, followed by escalating engagement by one or two witnesses, or by the pastors and elders who represent the Church body.
 The process will stop at any of the steps if genuine repentance occurs and the disciplined party is restored to a good relationship with God and with others.
 Where the steps of discipline are exhausted in cases of unrepentant and/or habitual sin, the pastors and elders will consider removing a person from membership with the hope of eventual reconciliation and restoration.
-Church discipline may result in denial of partaking in Holy Communion, removal from Church membership or excommunication of the member.
-If a person is removed from membership, the congregation shall be informed of the decision.
+If a person is removed from membership due to disciplinary actions, the congregation shall be informed of the decision.